Baumzin/Atividade-Pratica-React_Native/README.md

 ## Resolution of the proposal

-To resolve the proposal, it was necessary to create a mobile application with the following functionalities: calculate the user's BMI, display the user's BMI classification, and display the ideal minimum and maximum weight for the user.
+To resolve the proposal, it was necessary to create a mobile application with the following functionalities:
+- calculate the user's BMI
+- display the user's BMI classification
+- display the ideal minimum and maximum weight for the user.

 ### Calculating the BMI

 To calculate the user's BMI, it was necessary to create a function that would receive the user's height and weight and return the calculated BMI.
-The formula for calculating the BMI is: `BMI = weight / (height)².`
+The formula for calculating the BMI is: `BMI = weight(kg) / (height in meters)².`

 ### Displaying the BMI classification

 To display the user's BMI classification, it was necessary to create a function that would receive the calculated BMI and return the BMI classification.
-The BMI classification is defined by the World Health Organization (WHO) and is as follows:
+The classification is defined by the World Health Organization (WHO) and is as follows:

 - **Thinness**: BMI less than 18.5
 - **Normal**: BMI between 18.5 and 24.9